p22-studio/maya-webview/README.md

 - `ready` the WebView is initialized
 - `sessionLive` the DigitalHuman is shown
-- It will also send messages with the actions of the WebView.
+- It will also receive messages with the actions from the WebView.
 This doesn't have to be handled, they just provide data about the state of the WebView

 ## Sending messages to the WebView